B

 Back When My Hair Was Short Gunhill Road 1972

-on lp Kama Sutra 2061
+on lp Kama Sutra 2061 (first press)

 Gunhill Road (1973, Kama Sutra 569)

 The first pressing of their album had a version different from the subsequent hit.
 The original was slower and had numerous drug references in the lyrics (produced by Kenny Rogers!).
 After the single took off, it and two other re-recordings, and an additional track, were substituted on the LP.
 The earlier issue was dated 1972 while the later, common one was 1973.
-Both used the same number although the songs were in a different order.
+Both used the same catalog number although the songs were in a different order.

 Bad Boy see Brown Gal